ricocatford/guess-the-word/README.md

 ### Current features
 - How to play and Disclaimer sections.
 - Play now button, which starts the game.
+- Words retrieved dynamically through APIs.
-- Hint for the word displayed on top of the game and at the end of every round.
+- Hint for the word displayed in game and at the end of every round.
-- Phonetic displayed for game word (if it's available in the API).
+- Phonetic of the word displayed (if it's available in the API).
 - Indexes generated randomly for every word.
 - Score of the game tracked and displayed.
-- Pop-up modal when user submits form every round.
+- Pop-up modal when user submits form every round, providing feedback and updated score.

 ### Future features
 - I plan to implement autofocus for inputs for improving accessibility.